The Dalmatian Isopod Species Guide: Spot the Difference!

 You could call the Dalmatian Isopod more of an eccentric family than a specific species.

-After all, any isopod species with the “dalmatian gene” is capable of producing its own unique spotted pattern.
+After all, any isopod species with the “Dalmatian gene” is capable of producing its own unique spotted pattern.
 It’s no wonder these spotted wonders are amongst the most varied (and sought-after) isopod varieties on the market.

-That said, there is one species that’s arguably become the defacto dalmatian.
+That said, there is one species that’s arguably become the defacto Dalmatian.

 In this guide, we’re going to explore some of the best 101 dalmatian isopods on the market and figure out who is really the top dog.